Rotenone and Public Health

 The federal Environmental Protection Agency (EPA) controls pesticide use in partnership with state agencies.
 Before allowing application of a pesticide, the EPA studies each one to be sure they do not pose risks to human health and the environment.

 The EPA regularly reviews all pesticides.
-In 2007, rotenone was re-registered for use in fish management.
+However, the EPA does require precautionary measures such as wearing protective clothing for the applicators and restricting drinking and/or contact with treated water according to criteria listed in the product label.
 In their re-registration assessment, the EPA concluded that using rotenone according to product label instructions does not pose unreasonable risk to human health or the environment.
 However, the EPA does recommend precautionary measures such as wearing protective clothing for the applicators and closing water bodies treated with rotenone to swimming for a few days following treatment.
 The World Health Organization classifies rotenone as moderately hazardous because it may be absorbed by ingestion or inhalation.
 Inhalation of concentrated rotenone in the powder form is the most direct threat to humans, and caution is required during handling.
 The Alaska Department of Environmental Conservation requires that rotenone applicators receive state certification in applying pesticides.

 There is a lot of information currently available concerning rotenone and human health and safety issues.
 Much of this information is synthesized in the following websites:

 Millions of dollars have been spent in the U.S. on research to evaluate the safety of rotenone, and the majority of this work has focused on human health questions.
 Results of these studies confirm that rotenone does not cause birth defects, reproductive dysfunction, gene mutations or cancer.
 No fatalities in humans have been reported in response to proper use of rotenone products.
 Drinking rotenone poses little risk to humans because of the low concentration used and rapid degradation in the aquatic environment.
-A 160-pound adult would have to drink 23,000 gallons, and a 22-pound child would need to drink over 1,400 gallons of rotenone-treated water at one sitting to receive a lethal dose at concentrations used for fish management.
-Though rotenone-killed fish are not unsafe to eat, the EPA does not recommend that rotenone-killed fish be used for human consumption because no tolerance (acceptable residue level permitted in fish flesh) has been set by the EPA.
-In addition, there can be bacterial concerns with the fish because it often takes awhile for them to surface following treatment.
+Drinking rotenone from waters treated with rotenone poses little risk to humans because of the low concentration used for fish management and digestive processes that break much of the rotenone down.
+For example, it is estimated that a 160-pound adult would have to drink 23,000 gallons, and a 22-pound child would need to drink over 1,400 gallons of rotenone-treated water at one sitting to receive a lethal dose.
+Although ingestion of rotenone from rotenone-killed fish is not considered harmful, the EPA does not recommend that rotenone-killed fish be used for human consumption because no tolerance (acceptable residue level permitted in fish flesh) has been set by the EPA.